nancyzhe/EC311_Standoff_Project/README.md

 <details>
 <summary>Constraints</summary>

- *This is the constraint file use in our design to push it to the FPGA (XLINX NEXYS A7 FPGA Board)*
+ *This is the constraint file use in our design to push it to the FPGA (XLINX NEXYS A7 FPGA Board).*

 + `Nexys4DDR_Master.xdc`